News

 Realistic Healthcare Scenarios

-Whether it's understanding patient consultations, interpreting medical texts, writing profession-specific documents, or engaging in role-plays with simulated patients, the OET ensures that test takers are assessed in contexts closely resembling their actual work environments.
+Whether it's understanding patient consultations, interpreting medical texts, writing profession-specific documents, or engaging in role-plays with simulated patients, the OET ensures that test takers are assessed in contexts closely resembling their work environments.

 Want to know the scope of OET?
 Read the list of countries where OET is accepted!